 One final top-tier need identified by the working group fell within this theme: Beyond a call for increased granularity and increased accuracy of mortality statistics mentioned in other, lower ranked needs, there is a need for better data collection and analyses of “near-misses” (i.e., incidents that did not ultimately result in death, but easily could have).

-The majority of the needs identified in the RAND-DU report on responses to inmate mortality are not new.
+The majority of the needs identified in the RAND-DU report on responses to mortality of incarcerated individuals are not new.
 Indeed, several closely mirror previous recommendations made by national correctional health care organizations.
-This implies a consensus on at least a subset of the requirements to improve correctional health outcomes, which lead to reductions in inmate mortality.
+This implies a consensus on at least a subset of the requirements to improve correctional health outcomes, which lead to reductions in mortality.
 As with many other systemic problems in the corrections environment, the gap between needs and solutions appears to be a function of prioritization, occurring on two levels.
-The experts who convened for this working group agree that correctional facilities share the common objectives of care, custody and control of inmates.
+The experts who convened for this working group agree that correctional facilities share the common objectives of care, custody and control of the incarcerated population.
 However, these objectives are generally not equally emphasized, according to the working group.
-Caring for inmates is often subordinate to the need for containment and security.
+Caring for the incarcerated is often subordinate to the need for containment and security.
 Thus, in the group’s view, organizational change is needed to achieve better mortality outcomes.

 It must be recognized that preventable deaths represent a system failure, according to the working group.
 Custody and medical staff must work collaboratively to identify and mitigate risks on an ongoing basis.
-Effective correctional leadership is key in establishing a culture that effectively balances a facility’s security requirements with inmate health and safety needs, the experts agreed.
-Leaders must instill in their staff the message that everyone is responsible for the health and safety of the inmate population.
+Effective correctional leadership is key in establishing a culture that effectively balances a facility’s security requirements with the health and safety needs of the incarcerated population, the experts agreed.
+Leaders must instill in their staff the message that everyone is responsible for the health and safety of the incarcerated population.

-onal change can only be achieved through the dedication of adequate medical and mental health resources in both institutions and communities, the working group concluded.
-Individuals who come into contact with the justice system are at risk for poor health outcomes and, as noted, many inmates arrive at correctional facilities in poor health.
+A the societal level, transformational change can only be achieved through the dedication of adequate medical and mental health resources in both institutions and communities, the working group concluded.
+Individuals who come into contact with the justice system are at risk for poor health outcomes and, as noted, many convicted and sentenced persons arrive at correctional facilities in poor health.
 That reality reflects inadequate access to care and treatment in the community.

 With respect to mental health and substance abuse services, the working group concluded the capacity for care in the community must be greatly expanded.
-Addressing these needs at the earliest opportunity can not only enhance inmate health while reducing inmate mortality, but research indicates it can also reduce crime and ultimately incarceration.
+Addressing these needs at the earliest opportunity can not only enhance the health of incarcerated persons while reducing mortality rates among the incarcerated, but research indicates it can also reduce crime and ultimately incarceration.
 Facilities need to expand their care capacity as well, the experts concluded.
-The public needs to be educated on the fact that a majority of inmates will be released into the community at some point, and their illnesses, diseases and addictions will return with them if they are not detected and effectively treated during incarceration.
-Investments in correctional health care not only serve to meet constitutional obligations regarding the treatment of persons in custody, they reduce inmate mortality.
+The public needs to be educated on the fact that a majority of those incarcerated will be released into the community at some point, and their illnesses, diseases and addictions will return with them if they are not detected and effectively treated during incarceration.
+Investments in correctional health care not only serve to meet constitutional obligations regarding the treatment of persons in custody, they reduce mortality.
 Moreover, healthier individuals will return to their communities upon release.

 Finally, the expert working group in the RAND-DU study concluded that the capacity for mental health and substance abuse services dedicated for the formerly incarcerated should be greatly expanded.
 The period of transition to the community can be extremely difficult.
-During the two weeks following release, former inmates are 13 times more likely to die than those in the general population.
+During the two weeks following release, formerly incarcerated persons are 13 times more likely to die than those in the general population.
 Systemic changes are required to facilitate warm hand-offs between facilities and community-based providers, in the experts’ view.

 Greater investments in health care for individuals before, during and after incarceration can not only reduce mortality, but can also reduce criminality in a cost-effective manner.
 The needs identified in this report represent a strong and diverse agenda that can serve as a foundation for transformational change, given the social and political will to pursue this direction.
 View the full report.